carterleseman/autowizard/README.md

 - **Active Use Only**: The game must remain the active window. autofarmer cannot function in the background.
 - **Simple Battles Only**: autofarmer is designed for basic mob farming, not complex boss fights or PvP scenarios.

-## Final Notes
+# Final Notes

-- **Save Changes**: Ensure that you save your changes to `config.json` before running the script.
+- **Save Changes**: Make sure to save your changes to `config.json` before running the program.
 - **Check Paths**: Double-check that the paths to `Wizard101.exe` and `steam.exe` are correct.
-- It's important that the path to `Wizard101.exe` is to the real one and not a shortcut.
+They should point to the actual executable files, not shortcuts.

 > [!CAUTION]
-> Securely store your `config.json` since it contains your sensitive login credentials.
-Do not share your config with other users, as you risk leaking your credentials!
+> Treat your `config.json` file like sensitive information.
+Don't share it with others to avoid risking your login credentials.

 Enjoy your automated Wizard101 experience!